-When invoked by a Sensor or Filter, the Response runs its contained actions.
-These are modules that provide means to execute commands, send notifications, write logs, etc. There are two types of actions:
+When invoked by a Sensor or Filter, the Response runs the actions it contains.
+These "actions" are built-in modules that provide means to execute commands, send notifications and BGP routing updates, write logs, etc.

+There are two types of actions:

-- Anomaly Actions Executed by Sensor for each traffic anomaly when the anomaly is active (actions inside the "When an anomaly is detected" panel) or when it expires (actions inside the "When an anomaly expires" panel). - Filtering Rule Actions Executed by Filter for each filtering rule when the rule is active (actions inside the "When a filtering rule is detected" panel) or when it expires (actions inside the "When a filtering rule expires" panel).
-Filtering rules expose malicious packets that share some common OSI layer 3-7 fields (attacker IPs, TCP/UDP ports, length, protocols, TTL, content, etc.).
+- Anomaly Actions These are executed by Sensor for each traffic anomaly immediately after the anomaly is detected, while it is detected, and when it expires. - Filtering Rule Actions These are executed by Filter for each filtering rule immediately after the filtering rule is detected, while it is detected, and when it expires.
+Filtering rules expose malicious packets that share some common OSI layer 3-7 fields (attacker IPs, TCP/UDP ports, packet lengths, protocols, TTLs, content, etc.).

-To add an action, click the <+> button on the title bar of the proper panel from the left side of the window.
-To modify, delete or rename an action, select the action name.
-To enable or disable an action, click the play / stop button next to the action name.
+To add an action, click the [+] button on the title bar of the relevant panel from the left side of the window.
+To view, edit, delete or rename an action, select the action name.

+To enable or disable an action, click the play/stop button next to the action name.

-Each action panel contains specific fields.
-The following fields are common:
+Each action configuration panel contains action-specific fields but the following fields are always present:

-- Action Name Name or short description of the action. - Action Priority Select the order of execution relative to the other actions defined in the same panel.
+- Action Name Short description of the action. - Action Priority Select the order of execution relative to the other actions defined in the same panel.
 Lower numerical values correspond to increased priority. - Periodicity Actions can be executed once for each anomaly or filtering rule (if the Preconditions allow), or periodically.
-The frequency of execution is 5 seconds for Packet Sensor, Packet Filter, Sensor Cluster and Filter Cluster, and 5-60 seconds (as the Graphs Accuracy parameter) for Flow Sensor. - Execution Actions can be executed either automatically without requiring end-user intervention, or manually by an operator or administrator that clicks the "lightning" icon from Reports " Tools " Anomalies " Active Anomalies " Actions. - Record Action The name of the action can be recorded and displayed on anomaly reports. - Preconditions Preconditions are rules that must be passed before the action is executed.
-When the list of preconditions is empty, the action is always executed.
-Each precondition contains a Conditional Parameter, a comparison function, and a user-defined value.
-Conditional parameters are dynamic, internal parameters whose values are constantly updated by Sensors and Filters.
-You can combine conditional parameters in complex ways (e.g. mix logical disjunction and logical conjunction) by writing a custom script that uses the conditional parameter named Custom Script Return Value.
+The frequency of execution is 5 seconds for Packet Sensor, Packet Filter, Sensor Cluster and Filter Cluster, and 5-60 seconds for Flow Sensor (depending upon its Granularity parameter). - Execution Actions can be executed either automatically without requiring end-user intervention, or manually by an operator or administrator that clicks the lightning icon from Reports " Tools " Anomalies " Active Anomalies " Actions. - Record Action When enabled, the name of the action is recorded and displayed on anomaly reports. - Preconditions Preconditions are rules used to allow or deny the execution of actions.
+The action is executed only when each precondition is evaluated as true, or when the list of preconditions is empty.

+Each precondition contains a conditional parameter (listed in Appendix 5 on page 136), a comparison function, and a user-defined value.
+Conditional parameters are dynamic, internal parameters (variables) whose values are constantly updated by Sensors and Filters.

+Tip: To combine conditional parameters in complex ways (e.g. mix logical disjunction and logical conjunction) you can write a custom script that uses a conditional parameter named "Custom Script Return Value" together with dynamic parameters passed as arguments to the script.

-Dynamic Parameters are parameters defined within curly brackets { } that can be used as parameters inside most actions.
-Almost every conditional parameter has a corresponding dynamic parameter listed in the table below.
+Dynamic parameters are parameters (variables) defined within curly brackets "{ and }", used as parameters or script arguments for most Response actions.
+Almost every conditional parameter has a corresponding dynamic parameter.
+All dynamic parameters are listed in Appendix 5 on page 136.

-By using the custom script action together with dynamic parameters, you can create custom reactions to anomalies and filtering rules.
-Custom scripts are executed by the Sensor that detected the anomaly, on the Sensor server, or by the Filter instance that created the filtering rule, on the Filter server.
-When using a custom script, make sure it can be accessed and executed by the "andrisoft" account (e.g. by saving it in /tmp or /opt/andrisoft/bin).
+Tip: By using the Response action named "Execute a command or script with dynamic parameters as arguments" you can extend the number of built-in actions by creating your own reaction during anomalies and/or during the detection of filtering rules.
+Custom scripts/commands are executed on the Sensor's server and/or on the Filter's server.
+When using a custom script, make sure that it can be accessed and executed by the system account named "andrisoft" (e.g. by moving it to /opt/andrisoft/bin).
+You can check if there are permission-related problems with "sudo -u andrisoft /path/to/script".